-The County OOR will use a direct selection methodology to identify and fund projects under the Infrastructure and Public Facilities Program.
-Direct selection allows the County OOR to identify and prioritize projects that most effectively address documented recovery needs, reduce future hazard risks, and advance the goals established in the County of Maui Action Plan.
+The County OOR will use a direct selection methodology to identify and fund projects under the Mitigation Program.
+Direct selection allows the County OOR to identify and prioritize projects that most effectively address risk reduction needs and advance the goals established in the County of Maui Action Plan.
 Under this methodology, the County OOR will not issue an open solicitation.
 Instead, the County OOR will evaluate projects submitted by eligible entities to determine funding selections.

 Each proposed project will be evaluated for eligibility, alignment with the County of Maui Action Plan goals, and consistency with factors such as service to low- and moderate-income populations, urgency of need, cost-effectiveness, and community benefit.
-The County OOR will then exercise discretion to prioritize those projects that most effectively advance wildfire recovery, resilience, and leveraging of other funding sources, while designating other eligible projects as alternates.
+The County OOR will then exercise discretion to prioritize those projects that most effectively advance resilience and leverage other funding sources, while designating other eligible projects as alternates.